-St. Johns County initialized the Hurricane Irma debris collection program Tuesday, September 12 and will begin collecting storm-related debris (branches, limbs, brush, leaves, and routine yard waste) throughout the County in the coming days.
+St. Johns County initialized its Hurricane Irma debris collection program Sept.
+12 and will began collecting storm-related debris (branches, limbs, brush, leaves, and routine yard waste) throughout the County in the coming days.

 Residents can move storm debris curbside until cleanup is complete as contractors will make multiple passes through neighborhoods.

-Beginning Saturday, Sept.
-16, we will pick up yard waste that meets Advanced Disposal’s service standards.
+Beginning Sept.
+16, yard waste that met Advanced Disposal’s service standards was collected.
 Service standards describe this service as leaves, grass clippings and small yard debris bagged in a 40-gallon or smaller can or heavy-duty plastic trash bag for collection not exceeding 50 pounds.
 All stumps, trees and limbs may not exceed 4 feet in length or 50 pounds in weight for a total of no more than 5 cubic yards.
 Please see additional service standard information below.

-Soon, we will be announcing a schedule for pick-up of Hurricane Irma-related, large, vegetative debris and construction debris.
+Pickup of Hurricane Irma-related, large, vegetative debris and construction debris began Sept.
+18.

 Clay County Officials would like to thank residents for their patience and understanding during these disaster clean-up efforts.
 Please direct any questions regarding debris pick-up to 904-284-7703.

-Advanced Disposal resumed residential garbage and recycling pick up today, Thursday, September 13.
-Storm debris pickup will begin very soon.
+Advanced Disposal resumed residential garbage and recycling pick up Sept.
+13. Storm debris pickup will begin soon.
 Resident should sort and place yard debris and construction and demolition debris on the county right of way.
 Do not bag these items.
 All materials must be clearly visible before they will be picked up.

-- Construction & Demolition Debris – building materials, asphalt shingles, drywall, lumber, metal, plastics, etc.
+- Construction and demolition debris – building materials, asphalt shingles, drywall, lumber, metal, plastics, etc.